chloeboehm/chloeboehm.github.io/contents/home.md

 I will be a Postdoctoral Researcher at the Alfred Wegener Institute for Polar and Marine Research starting in February 2025.
+My research focuses on exploring large-scale climate variability, with a current focus on understanding the causes and consequences of recent Antarctic sea ice change.

 #### Contact